rsksmart/devportal-1.0/rif/rns/architecture/definitive-resolver.md

 function interfaceImplementer(bytes32 node, bytes4 interfaceID) external view returns (address);
 ```

 Returns the address of a contract that implements the specified interface for this name.
-If an implementer has not been set for this interfaceID and name, the resolver will query the contract at `addr()`.
-If `addr()` is set, a contract exists at that address, and that contract implements EIP165 and returns `true` for the specified interfaceID, its address will be returned.
+If an implementer has not been set for this `interfaceID` and name, the resolver will query the contract at `addr()`.
+If `addr()` is set, a contract exists at that address, and that contract implements [EIP-165](https://eips.ethereum.org/EIPS/eip-165) and returns `true` for the specified `interfaceID`, its address will be returned.